Lollobar17/Network_Security_Lab/01_scenarios/01_network_scanning/report.md

 ### Security Observations

+> [!IMPORTANT]
+> Port 445 (SMB) is open and exposed.
+SMB has historically been the
+> vector for critical attacks including EternalBlue and WannaCry.
+> In an enterprise environment, SMB should never be exposed to
+> untrusted network segments.

 | Port | Risk | Notes |
 |---|---|---|
 | 135/tcp | Medium | RPC endpoint mapper — commonly targeted for lateral movement |